wavefancy/WallaceBroad/Terra/ReadME.md

 ### Updates in the base image
 - Based on the [Terra base images](https://github.com/DataBiosphere/terra-docker), April 20, 2020.
-- Upgrade to have root permission
+- Upgrade to have root permission (atbroad)
-- Keep the update list fot apt-get, keep the ability to install software by apt-get
+- Keep the update list for apt-get, keep the ability to install software by apt-get

 - Installed tools: less htop sysstat(iostat) psmisc(killall) tabix